QuinStreet

-QuinStreet, Inc. is a publicly traded marketing company based in Foster City, California.
-QuinStreet offers performance-based marketing and search engine marketing services.
-QuinStreet was founded in 1999, and has launched or acquired dozens of websites and other media properties.
+QuinStreet, Inc. is a publicly traded online marketing company based in Foster City, California.
+The company helps generate web traffic for clients by acquiring popular domain names.

-The company was investigated in 2012 by 20 U.S. states for using deceptive marketing tactics to promote for-profit schools to U.S. veterans.
-QuinStreet agreed to pay $2.5 million and made several changes to its practices to end the investigation.
-Despite the sanctions, as late as 2016 QuinStreet continued gathering information which it sold to for-profit colleges.
+The company was founded in 1999, and was publicly listed in 2010.

 History

 QuinStreet was formed in 1999 by Doug Valenti (chairman and CEO).
 Bronwyn Syiek, another founding team member, was president and COO.
 The company was first profitable in 2002 with revenues of $13 million; by April 2009, QuinStreet reported $300 million in annual revenues and approximately 450 employees.

-In February 2015, Nielsen NetRatings named QuinStreet the eighth top advertiser, after Education Dynamics, USA & StudentsLeads, India spending $9.4 million on 1.9 billion ads viewed.

 QuinStreet Inc. acquired U.S. Citizens for Fair Credit Card Terms, Inc, which operated the CardRatings.com website in August 2008 for an initial cash payment of $10.4 million.

 In the beginning of August 2009, QuinStreet Inc. used some of its cash reserves to acquire the Internet.com division of WebMediaBrands Inc. for $18 million.
-Among the sites that QuinStreet Inc gained with the acquisition of Internet.com were InternetNews.com, Datamation.com, Webopedia.com, ServerWatch.com, EnterpriseNetworkingPlanet, SmallBusinessComputing.com, LinuxPlanet.com and Developer.com.

 In September 2009, QuinStreet purchased Insure.com for $16 million.
 The company's other financial-services properties include MoneyRates.com, Get Rich Slowly, ConsumerismCommentary.com and HSH.com.

 An initial public offering on February 11, 2010, raised $150 million, with the shares listed on Nasdaq under the symbol QNST.

-In India, QuinStreet operates IndiaEducation.net, IndiaEduNews.net, and ExamResults.net, which it acquired in 2011 by incorporating QuinStreet India Marketing And Media Private Limited (QSIMM.)